TECHNICAL GUIDE

 Construction Sites vs Events: Key Differences

-Note on Section 704 scope (Reg 704.1.1): The particular requirements of Section 704 do not apply to administrative locations on construction sites — offices, cloakrooms, meeting rooms, canteens, restaurants, dormitories, and toilets are explicitly excluded.
-Those areas are treated as ordinary installations under the general requirements of BS 7671.
+Section 704 does not cover the site offices.
+The particular requirements of Section 704 do not apply to administrative locations on construction sites — offices, cloakrooms, meeting rooms, canteens, restaurants, dormitories and toilets are explicitly excluded, and the general requirements of Parts 1 to 6 and Part 8 apply there instead (Reg 704.1.1).
+Certifying a site cabin as though it were site distribution gets this wrong in both directions.

 Frequently Asked Questions About Temporary Installations